thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 </code></pre>

 <pre><code class="language-klipse">
-;; Vectors' indicies begin at zero.
+; Vectors' indicies begin at zero.
-;; Text after a semicolon is a comment.
+; Text after a semicolon to the end of the line is a comment.
-;; Comments aren't evaluated.
+; Comments aren't evaluated.

 (nth [3 2 1] 1)
 </code></pre>